 Here are several guidelines that are helpful when determining who has the right of way:

 Although these guidelines exist, drivers cannot always be trusted to yield, and that negligence may result in a crash.
-Proving who is at fault can be complicated, so it’s best to consult a car accident lawyer.
+Proving who is at fault can be complicated, so it’s best to consult an injury lawyer handling motor vehicle accidents in Las Vegas.

 Consequences of Failure to Yield Accidents